mebobby2/devops23/README.md

 Minikube creates n container called k8s-minikube/kicbase.
 If you look inside the running container, it has docker installed inside it (trippy!), and this docker instance runs all the containers needed to form the Kubernetes cluster.

+### Hyperkit
+There are a bunch of issues with the Docker vm-driver.
+One of those being the ingress addon is not supported.
+Hence we will use hyperkit as the driver instead: 'minikube start --vm-driver=hyperkit'.
+HyperKit is an open-source hypervisor for macOS hypervisor, optimized for lightweight virtual machines and container deployment.
+If Docker for Desktop is installed, you already have HyperKit.
+Docker for Mac uses HyperKit instead of Virtual Box.
+Hyperkit is a lightweight macOS virtualization solution built on top of Hypervisor.framework in macOS 10.10 Yosemite and higher.
+HyperKit is basically a toolkit for embedding hypervisor capabilities in your application.

 ## Quick Notes & Tips
 * High availability is accomplished through fault tolerance and scalability.
 If either is missing, any failure might have disastrous effects.
 * Zero-downtime deployment is a prerequisite for higher frequency releases.